 Art Studio 1

-14 credits for 25 students.
-Coordinator: Caroline Downing.
+17 credits for 25 students.
+Coordinator: Caroline Downing

-Studio, historical, anthropological and some mathematical approaches to the world of visual arts for students exploring an art major.
+Studio, historical, and anthropological approaches to the world of visual arts for students exploring an Art major.

 This course is an introduction to the expression of culture through art and visual display.
 We will explore how cultures throughout the world define identity through body decoration, painting, sculpture, film, museums, pop culture and other activities.
 The symbolic and visual meanings will be placed in the context of other categories such as religion, gender and ethnic identity.
 Satisfies General Education AC and XC requirements.